FESTIVAL DATES for the next edition: March 16-22, 2018 - Cinema Village, 22 E 12th Street, New York, NY 10003 -

 (11) SRFFNY does not confirm receipt of shipment and is not responsible for lost or misdirected packages.
 It is the Applicant's responsibility to ensure that the submission procedure is completed and that the DVD/ BluRay/ DCP screener has been received by SRFFNY.

 Screenplays should be submitted as completed screenplays (PDF).

-As the author of the screenplay I/we have submitted to SRFFNY, I/we warrant as sole and exclusive owner/s of all legal right and title thereto have absolute authority to submit the screenplay to SRFFNY.
+As the author of the screenplay, I/we have submitted to SRFFNY, I/we warrant as the sole and exclusive owner/s of all legal right and title thereto have absolute authority to submit the screenplay to SRFFNY.
 I/we will indemnify and hold harmless SRFFNY, its judges, sponsors and partners, individually and collectively, from and against all claims, demands, losses, damages, costs, liabilities and expenses including legal expenses arising out of or in connection with any and all third party claims based on scripts submitted to SRFFNY.
 SRFFNY winners will permit SRFFNY to use their name and/or likeness in post-competition publicity.
 By signing this form I/we understand and agree to all the terms and conditions of screenplay entry.
 I have read through and agree to the SR Socially Relevant Film Festival New York Entry Procedure, Rules, Guidelines, and all Terms and Conditions.

 VI.
 SUBMISSION DEADLINES AND FEES

 (1) In order to be eligible for consideration, DVD submissions must be post-marked, FilmFreeway registration completed, and all fees paid, by the deadlines outlined in the categories.